 The cost of R22 is going up because of the dropping supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your air conditioning system was manufactured before January 2010, you have some options:
+If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your AC equipment was made before January 2010, you have some options:

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved A/C refrigerant.
-Understand, though, this is not recommended because it could void your warranty(ies).
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+Understand, though, this is not recommended because it could nullify your warranty(ies).

 3) Continue to use recycled R22 until 2020.

 If you don’t want to panic about the issue of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Strand Brothers Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioning system, just in time for spring!